tarekgh/opentelemetry-dotnet/example3/readme.md

 Proposed answer: Yes we should have them.
 I'm still not understanding the scenario for ValueObserver but I'm on-board with at least an async sum and async gauge.
 The alternative pattern described below got messy for a few reasons:

- - The implementing code gets unnecesarily split.
+ - The implementing code gets unnecessarily split.
 The user is forced to author the constructor, a callback registration, and the body of the callback.
 This is 2-3 different locations in code to edit.
  - The pre-aggregated sum replaces rather than adds to the previous sum so isn't substitutable for the original synchronous sum instrument.